Social Media: Helping or Hurting Your Job Chances?

 10 Winning Profile Tips

-- Make Your Page User Friendly — If your page is too busy or has distracting graphic, music, or wallpaper, it may be difficult or uninviting for others to read.
+Make Your Page User Friendly — If your page is too busy or has distracting graphics, music, or wallpaper, it may be difficult or uninviting for others to read.

-- Be Careful With Images — Sometimes actions speak louder than words.
-Be careful when choosing images to post on your page, and avoid posting pictures such as photographs that illustrate inappropriate behavior.
+Be Careful With Images — Sometimes actions speak louder than words.
+Avoid posting pictures that may illustrate inappropriate behavior.

 Things To Keep In Mind